 President's Exemplary Program Award

-The Offices of the President, Provost, and Associate Vice President for Outreach and Engagement are pleased to announce a new awards program to publicly recognize and reward individual TTU faculty and teams of faculty from all disciplines who demonstrate exemplary and sustained commitment to engagement with community partners.
+The President's Engaged Scholarship Awards Program recognizes Texas Tech faculty from all disciplines who demonstrate exemplary and sustained commitment to engagement with community partners.
 Recognized faculty apply their teaching, research, or creative activity to address a significant community need or larger social issue, trying to find solutions that may improve the quality of life for individuals, families, and communities.
 They actively collaborate with members of the community (locally, statewide, nationally, or globally), regarding them as equal partners in the process, sharing knowledge and expertise, and working together to generate new knowledge for the mutual benefit of both the community and the university.

 This award recognizes TTU faculty for a well-established project or initiative that demonstrates commitment to addressing a community need or larger social issue through active collaboration with community partners.
 The award recognizes the depth and scope of the university-community partnerships involved in the project or initiative as well as the profound resulting impacts on both the community and the university (faculty, staff, or students).